 Nisei Week Japanese Festival

 During the summer, Little Tokyo hosts its annual Nisei Week Festival to celebrate the culture and heritage of the Little Tokyo community.
-This Festival takes place in August and features free outdoor entertainment, music, cultural exhibits, food, and is an event for people of all ages.
-Highlights of the week includes, Taiko Drums, Dai Dengaku Street Dance, art displays and delicious food.
-Come and join the celebration to learn more about Japanese American Culture, meet new friends, and partake in the festivities.
+This Festival takes place in August and features free outdoor entertainment, music, cultural exhibits, food and is an event for people of all ages.
+Highlights of the week include Taiko Drums, Dai Dengaku Street Dance, art displays and delicious food.
+Come and join the celebration to learn more about Japanese American Culture, meet new friends and partake in the festivities.

-Popkiller is a trendy clothing shop stocked with cool t-shirts and clothing.
+Popkiller is a trendy clothing shop stocked with cool T-shirts and clothing.
 The wide variety of shirts includes designs with a heavy influence from Japanese art.
-In addition to its unique t-shirts, PopKiller also sells fun, vintage novelties, and popular products from Japan.
-Any item from this store is sure to make you stand out among your friends and give you a chance to acquire truly original Japanese products and clothing.
-Be sure to check out both its locations in Little Tokyo: POP Tee Shop and PopKiller Second.
+In addition to its unique T-shirts, PopKiller also sells fun, vintage novelties and popular products from Japan.
+Any item from this store is sure to make you stand out among your friends with something truly original.
+Be sure to check out both its locations in Little Tokyo: POP Tee Shop and Popkiller Second.

 Japanese American Cultural and Community Center